20centaurifux/efind/README.md

 	$ efind ~/git 'type=file and name="CHANGELOG"'

-If you want to show the translated arguments without running GNU find use the *--print* option.
-To quote special shell characters append *--quote*:
+If you want to show the translated arguments without running GNU find use the --print option.
+To quote special shell characters append --quote:

 	$ efind . 'iregex=".*\.txt" and writable' --print --quote